timpeace/nearby-shops/README.md

 - To try this application on your localhost, you need first to install [this MongoDB dump shops database](https://github.com/timpeace/nearby-shops/raw/master/shops.zip) that contains more than 300 shops, every shop entity contains: **name, picture, city, email, location**.
 - To import this database, you need to extract the "**shops.zip**" file that you downloaded.
 <br/>Just to make sure, the exctracted folder named "**shops**" must contains 2 files: **shops.bson** and **shops.metadata.json**.
-- On your cmd/terminal console, run "mongod" command to start mongodb connections:
+- On your cmd/terminal console, run "mongod" command to start mongodb server:
 ```
 mongod
 ```